NBA Hall of Fame

 Lloyd was far more than a historical footnote; he was a rugged, defensive-minded power forward who played nine seasons in the league.
 His greatest team success came with the Syracuse Nationals, where he and teammate Jim Tucker became the first Black players to win an NBA Championship in 1955.
 He was inducted into the Naismith Memorial Basketball Hall of Fame in 2003.

-Lloyd's Awards and Records
+Lloyd's Awards and Honors

 • NBA Champion (1955 - Syracuse Nationals)